sowa-gregory/payload2vbs_converter/readme.md

 ## Description

 Presented tool allows for convertion of any type of the file into vbs script.
-Input file is encoded in base64 algorithm and represented as string constants.
-Generated output vbs code is embeddable into one of the MS office applications (Word, Excep, PowerPoint).
+Input file is encoded using base64 algorithm and represented as string constants.
+Generated output vbs code is embeddable into one of the MS office applications (Word, Excel, PowerPoint).
 Output script contains functions to decode payload and store it back into file.

 This software doesn't contain any magical method to deliver payload to the target machine.
-It is up to the programmer to prepare office document (for instance Excel sheet) containing something valuable for the potential user.
-Afterwards, this excel can be used as method to deliver additional payload to remote workstation, as for example email attachment.
-VBS macros build into Excel file could then invoke generated script to store transported payload into filesystem of targeted victim.
+It is up to the programmer to prepare office document (for instance Excel sheet) containing something valuable.
+The document might then be send (by email) to choosen victim.
+Upon delivery, after opening, generated scripts can be invoked to store additional payload in filesystem of targeted workstation.

 ## Disclaimer